SUMKA: Shock troops

 The party had an "assault group" (guruhe hamle) with an estimated size of 100 members that openly attacked members of the communist Tudeh Party of Iran and the Soviet Cultural Center and Hungarian Trade Office in Tehran.
 Colonel Fateh, a retired officer of the Imperial Iranian Air Force, was responsible for training the unit.

 Financial sources

 Colonel Fateh was the official patron of the SUMKA.
 After the 1953 Iranian coup d'état, the party received a monthly stipend of 2,500 Iranian rial from the police and other security authorities.
-In 1958, Monshizadeh received $7,000 from SAVAK to go to the United States.
+In 1958, Monshizadeh received US$7,000 from SAVAK to go to the United States.
 The party was also possibly financed by foreign embassies based in Iran.
 In April 1952, Iranian police reported that Monshizadeh was seeking to establish ties with the British embassy to get financial support.
 It was allegedly funded by the Central Intelligence Agency (CIA) through TPBEDAMN.

 Legacy

-Advocates of Nazism continue to exist in Iran and are active mainly on the Internet.
+Although there are no known Neo-Nazi parties in Iran, advocates of Nazism continue to exist in Iran and are active mainly on the Internet, mostly on chat sites dedicated to reviving groups such as SUMKA.
 As of 2010, they are reported to be a small yet slowly increasing minority of Iranian youths internationally.
+It is said that the Neo-Nazi forums active in Iran were actually run by one of Monshizadeh's grandsons.